HOW-TO

 You notice your mouse cursor jumping across the screen for no reason.
 Maybe your Dell XPS 13 starts running incredibly hot while you are just browsing a single news site.
 Sometimes, it is as simple as a series of annoying pop-ups claiming your system is infected when you know nothing is wrong.
 These symptoms usually mean something is eating up your CPU cycles or your browser has been hijacked by a malicious extension.

 You feel stuck because every search result for “best antivirus” looks like a paid advertisement.
 It is hard to tell if you need a heavy-duty suite or just a simple cleanup.
 Most people realize they have a problem only after their files start behaving strangely or their internet speed drops by 50% overnight.
+Finding the best antivirus software requires looking past the marketing fluff to see what actually stops a modern threat.

 Quick Checks Before You Buy Anything